mui/material-ui/docs/src/pages/company/careers/developer-advocate.md

 ## Compensation

-A competitive compensation of up to \$140,000 USD/year, depending on the profile.
+Competitive compensation of up to \$140,000 USD/year, depending on the profile.
 It could go higher for a person that can significantly push the mission forward.
 You can find the other perks & benefits in the [careers](/company/careers/#perks-amp-benefits) page.

 ## Apply